alibaba/freeline/README.md

 ## Installation
 - Windows: `gradlew.bat initFreeline`
 - Linux/Mac: `./gradlew initFreeline`

+`gradle initFreeline -Pmirror` or proxy might be useful, if you have trouble in downloading freeline dependency.

 Note that, you should apply the freeline plugin dependency before you execute these commands.